 - Once you have defined your structure within AD you can re-use it anywhere.
 This means that it can be used not only across several SharePoint Site Collections, but also in many different systems.
 Using technologies such as DirSync you can synchronize your on-premises AD with a remote AD (e.g. Office 365).

-- Making the choice to go with AD Groups means you only have one centralised place to administer users, not several.
+- Making the choice to go with AD Groups means you only have one centralized place to administer users, not several.
 For example, say you create 5 SharePoint Finance Groups and add users into each one, then you’d have an admin nightmare.
 What happens if someone leaves Finance?

 - SharePoint site owners can’t self-serve.
 If you solely decide to consolidate on AD Groups then this means that usually only 1 or 2 people can administer the groups.

-Pro’s for SharePoint Groups
+Pros and Cons for SharePoint Groups

 - SharePoint site owners can self-serve.
 This means a SharePoint admin can login, create a group and add some users.
 None of that relies on the IT department to manage AD.

 - A SharePoint Group serves as a container to configure permissions levels against.
 What this means is that you can create a group, assign a custom permission level to it and then use that group to secure sites, documents, libraries etc. This is more important if you have a site collection with lots of unique permission that are spread out over the topology.

 - A SharePoint Group is only scoped to the site collection.
 This means if you create a group in one site it won't automatically be available in other site collections.
 You’d need to manually copy and synchronize it, or write some Powershell to do this.